Everything doing is worth doing well? Not so fast…

 Marginal costs, generally increase with each unit.
 The more you do anything, the marginal cost of the activity tends to increase.
 On a graph, marginal cost is illustrated as an upward sloping curve.

 What is benefit maximizing behavior?

-In the example above, the first two hours of studying have a greater marginal benefit than marginal cost.
+A person maximizes benefit when they keep doing something as long as the marginal benefit (MB) is greater than or equal to the marginal cost (MC).
+In the example above, the first 3 hours of studying have a greater marginal benefit than marginal cost.
 Studying for those hours will increase your net benefit (total benefit – total cost).
 Hours 4 and 5 of studying have a greater marginal cost than marginal benefit.
 So, studying those hours would make you worse off and decrease your net benefit.
-One can be sure they have maximized their benefit of any activity, if they do the activity until the marginal benefit equals the marginal cost.
-In this example, that would be studying for 3 hours.
-At 3 hours the marginal benefit is $15 and the marginal cost is $15 (they are equal).
+Benefit maximzation is found where MB=MC.
+If they are never equal, as in the example above, the largest quantity where MB>MC will maximize benefit.

 On a graph, Marginal cost curves slope upward and marginal benefit curves slope downward and the benefit maximizing quantity is found where the marginal benefit and marginal cost curves intersect.
 At lower quantities, the marginal benefit is greater than the marginal cost and net benefit would increase with greater quantities.
 At high quantities, the marginal benefit is less than the marginal cost and net benefit would increase with lower quantities.